13rac1/Minecraft-Water-Erosion/README.md

 * Water flow ends (level 7) dissolve the block below them to dig holes deeper and potentially continue the flow.
 * Water Sources dissolve blocks to the sides in the direction of air spaces.
-* Erodable blocks include sand, gravel, clay, farmland, dirt, grass, and, rarely, cobblestone.
+* Erodable blocks include sand, gravel, clay, farmland, dirt, grass, mud, mud bricks, and, rarely, cobblestone and stone bricks.
 * Erodable blocks have differing resistances to erosion depending on their density, but all erode over time.
 * Blocks decay during erosion to weaker blocks before disappearing.